valdemardev/stockms/README.md

 # stockms
-A repository to chumvi stock management system, a fictional retail company.
+This CRUD aims to mimic a stock management system using concepts of Quarkus, Panache and Postgresql Database.
+Throughout the document